FlyN-Nick/hacked-github-stat-trophies-all-unlocked/README.md

 # Quick Start Guide
-This "hacked" version allows you to automatically unlock the "AllSuperRank" and "MultipleLang" secret trophies.
+This "hacked" version allows you to automatically unlock all of the secret trophies.

 Just use [my deployment (hacked-github-stat-trophies.vercel.app)](https://hacked-github-stat-trophies.vercel.app) and follow the general instructions from [the original repo](https://github.com/ryo-ma/github-profile-trophy).